davidazaria/cumulus/README.md

 Phase 5: Feature writing and issues/bugs. **Due Monday December 4** **COMPLETED**

-**Presentation** **Tuesday December 5**
+Presentation **Tuesday December 5** **COMPLETED**

 ## Links and Resources

 Heroku app can be found here https://wdicumulus.herokuapp.com/

+* NB: The Heroku deployment, I believe, needs to be rethought.
+See `Issues` for more thoughts.

-Local host PORT would be here http://localhost:3000/
+Local host PORT here would be: http://localhost:3000/

 Used this API for my news sources https://newsapi.org/